IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 with different speakers and quality.
 This is one of the reasons why we switched models.

 For the TTS part we found several potential libraries and technologies that could help us make the project come true: [gTTS](https://pypi.org/project/gTTS/), [Piper](https://github.com/rhasspy/piper).
 We have already implemented and tested gTTS, however in the near future we would like to switch to Piper as it seems to provide better audio synthesis.

+{{< hint danger >}}
+**Feedback from Rustam**
+Recently I've stumbled on a new AI assistant - pi.ai - they have a great text to speech engine.
+Perhaps, you can use it as a benchmark for selecting the model.
+{{< /hint >}}

 |                     | gTTS                                          | Piper                                                  |
 |---------------------|-----------------------------------------------|--------------------------------------------------------|